Guidelines for authors

 Acta Palaeobotanica is an international journal publishing original palaeobotanical, palynological, palaeoecological, palaeophytogeographical and archaeobotanical papers, comprehensive reviews, discussion articles and book reviews.

-All manuscripts are reviewed by two referees and are processed further after favourable reports are received from the referees.
+All new contributions are initially assessed by the Section Editor to determine suitability of the manuscript for the journal.
+After a positive preliminary assessment all manuscripts (except book reviews) are reviewed by two independent referees and are processed further after positive reports from the referees.

 Submission of manuscript

-Submission of a manuscript implies that the content has not been published or submitted for publication elsewhere and that all authors agree with the content of the manuscript.
+Submission of a manuscript implies that the content has not been published or submitted for publication elsewhere, all authors agree with the content of the manuscript and should be free of any potential conflict of interests.
+Research work presented in the article must be carried out according to the rules of good scientific practice.

-To submit a manuscript please follow the site https://www.editorialsystem.com/acpa and upload all of your manuscript files following the instructions given on the screen.
+• To submit a manuscript please follow the site https://www.editorialsystem.com/acpa and upload all of your manuscript files following the instructions.
+The system automatically converts source files into a single PDF file of the article, which is used in the peer-review process.
+Main text, tables, and figures should be uploaded as separate files.

 Manuscript preparation